Back to blog

 }

-The final step of the web scraping PHP process is to export the data to a storage.
+The final step in PHP scraping is storing the extracted data.
 PHP’s built-in fputcsv function can be used to export the data to a CSV file.

 First, open the CSV file in write or append mode and store the file handle in a variable.